 Source: ZENworks; ZENworks Configuration Management; Remote Management.

-- Explanation: Remote Management plug-in for Firefox is installed in the /usr/lib/ firefox directory, which is also the default Firefox installation directory.
-If you have installed Firefox in a different directory on the SLES 11 device, then launching a remote session through Firefox fails on the device. - Action: Copy the nsZenworksPluginSample.so file from the /usr/lib/firefox/ plugins directory to the Firefox plug-ins directory.
+Explanation: Remote Management plug-in for Firefox is installed in the /usr/lib/ have installed Firefox in a different directory on the SLES 11 device, then launching a remote session through Firefox fails on the device.